espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

 NB: On some systems, the command may be `python2 -m SimpleHTTPServer`.

-NB: You've probably noticed there is nothing special about the "hello world" example when used for OTA updates.
+NB: You've probably noticed there is nothing special about the "project_template" example when used for OTA updates.
 This is because any .bin app file which is built by esp-idf can be used as an app image for OTA.
 The only difference is whether it is written to a factory partition or an OTA partition.

 If you have any firewall software running that will block incoming access to port 8070, configure it to allow access while running the example.